-- the initiation, progress, timeline, cost and results of our clinical trials for our product candidates; - the initiation, progress, timeline, cost and results of additional research and preclinical studies related to pipeline development and other research programs we initiate in the future; - the cost and timing of manufacturing activities, including our planned manufacturing scale-up activities associated with our product candidates and other programs as we advance them through preclinical and clinical development through commercialization; - the potential expansion of our current development programs to seek new indications; - the outcome, timing and cost of meeting regulatory requirements established by the FDA and other comparable foreign regulatory authorities;

-- the cost of filing, prosecuting, defending and enforcing patent claims and other intellectual property rights, in-licensed or otherwise; - the effect of competing technological and market developments; - the payment of licensing fees, potential royalty payments and potential milestone payments; - the cost of general operating expenses; - the cost of establishing sales, marketing and distribution capabilities for any product candidates for which we may receive regulatory approval in regions where we choose to commercialize our products on our own; and - the costs of operating as a public company.
+- the initiation, progress, timeline, cost, and results of our clinical trials for our product candidates; - the initiation, progress, timeline, cost and results of additional research and preclinical studies related to pipeline development and other research programs we initiate in the future: - the cost and timing of manufacturing activities, including our planned manufacturing scale-up activities associated with our product candidates and other programs as we advance them through preclinical and clinical development through commercialization; - the costs associated with acquiring or licensing additional product candidates, technologies, or assets, including the timing and amount of any milestones, royalties or other payments that may be due in connection with such acquisitions and licenses; - the potential expansion of our current development programs to seek new indications; - the outcome, timing and cost of any regulatory review and meeting regulatory requirements established by the FDA and other comparable foreign regulatory authorities; - the cost of filing, prosecuting, defending, and enforcing patent claims and other intellectual property rights, including any claims by third parties that we are infringing upon their intellectual property rights; - our ability to establish new, strategic collaborations or other arrangements and the financial terms of any such agreements, including the timing and amount of any future milestone, royalty, or other payments due under any such agreement; - the effect of competing technological and market developments; - the payment of licensing fees, potential royalty payments and potential milestone payments; - our ability to establish a commercially viable pricing structure and obtain approval for coverage and adequate reimbursement from third-party and government payors; - the cost of general operating expenses, including the cost of attracting, hiring, and retaining skilled personnel; - the cost of future commercialization activities, including establishing sales, marketing and distribution capabilities for any product candidates for which we may receive regulatory approval in regions where we choose to commercialize our products on our own; - the effect of macroeconomic trends including inflation and rising interest rates; - · addressing any potential supply chain interruptions or delays; and - the costs of operating as a public company.

-Advancing the development of our product candidates will require a significant amount of capital.
-In order to fund all of the activities that are necessary to complete the development of our product candidates, we will be required to obtain further funding through equity offerings, debt financings, collaborations and licensing arrangements or other sources, which may dilute our stockholders or restrict our operating activities.
-Adequate additional funding may not be available to us on acceptable terms, or at all.
+Because of the numerous risks and uncertainties associated with research and development of product candidates, we are unable to predict the timing or amount of our working capital requirements.
+In addition, if we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales, and distribution which make it difficult to predict when or if we will be able to achieve or maintain profitability.
+Furthermore, we have incurred and expect to continue to incur additional costs associated with operating as a public company.
+Accordingly, we will need to obtain substantial additional funding in order to support our continuing operations.
+Our ability to raise additional funds will depend on financial, economic, political and market conditions and other factors, over which we may have no or limited control.